Jayanta0123/CricketStats/README.md

 6. Play with the app, and see where it breaks.
 7. A small update, the project has been converted to a maven-project and the apache-common library is added as a maven dependency.
 So you don't need to set the classpath.
 You can import the project as a maven-project, build the project, and start using it.

+# How to use only the Maven-executable
+1. Get Maven (https://maven.apache.org/), set it up in your classpath
+2. Clone the project, go to its base-directory.
+If downloaded, unzip the file and go to its base.
+3. Open CMD, run _**mvn clean install**_
+4. Copy the big jar containing dependencies (fileName: CricketStats-1.0.0-jar-with-dependencies.jar) into a suitable folder
+5. Go to that folder and execute the following command  _**$java -jar CricketStats-1.0.0-jar-with-dependencies.jar**_

 # Changes in the project
 1. As of May-2019, the stats-data have been moved from *printing in the console* to **write to external files** because of buffer-constraint.
 Now run the Multi-threaded program to see the stats-data become available in different ***cricbuzz_<game-type>_stats*** text files in the root folder.